-We've provided more than 45 thousand scholarships worth almost $27 million.
+We've provided more than 45 thousand scholarships worth over $27 million.

 We’ve developed a unique and powerful model with a strong reputation for helping single parents escape poverty.